podkrepi-bg/api/README.md

 yarn dev
 ```

-and it will listen on <http://localhost:5010/api>
+and the backend API server will listen on <http://localhost:5010/api>

 ## (Alternative) Development Environment To Run Inside Docker